simp7/simp7/README.md

 # Hello! ![](https://komarev.com/ghpvc/?username=simp7&color=blue)

 - 🖥 Current state: I'm currently working on AY Technology.
-- 🌱 I’m currently learning Golang, Typescript(with React Native), postgreSQL, MongoDB.
+- 🌱 I feel confident at using Golang, postgreSQL, MariaDB.
 - 💪 I'm good at writing maintainable code by making code reusable and easy to understand.
 - 💻 Job offer: I'm now finding a new job!
 Feel free to contact me via the email below.
 - 📫 How to reach me: JHParkOfficial@protonmail.com